 Seek mental health support

 A mental health assessment can help determine whether aggression in a teen is caused by underlying depression, anxiety, PTSD, ASD, or other issues.
 A mental health professional can also give the family recommendations and information about treatment options.
-Addressing the root cause of aggression will support teens to reduce aggressive behaviors.
-And more important, treatment will give teens the support they need to heal and succeed in other areas of life as well.
+Seeking professional help when needed shows teens that their emotional well-being matters.

 Treatment for the Root Causes of Teenage Aggression

-At Newport Academy, we work with teens and their families who are struggling with mental health issues.
+At Newport Academy, we work with teens and their families who are struggling with mental health issues, including depression, anxiety, and PTSD.
 We help teens manage their anger by treating the root causes of aggression rather than just the behaviors, including mood disorders, conduct disorders, behavioral disorders, and substance use disorders.
 Our clinical model uncovers and heals trauma, as well as teaching healthy coping skills and strengthening emotional regulation.

 Each teen’s tailored treatment plan includes individual therapy, group therapy, CBT, DBT, and EMDR.
-Attachment-Based Family Therapy is a foundation of our treatment, to help teens and parents rebuild trust and respect that may have been damaged by a teen’s aggressive or violent behavior.
-We also provide experiential modalities like Adventure Therapy and Mixed Martial Arts that allow teens to work out energy and aggression in productive and safe ways.
+Attachment-Based Family Therapy is a foundation of our treatment, helping teens and parents rebuild trust and respect that may have been damaged by a teen’s aggressive or violent behavior.
+We also provide experiential modalities like adventure therapy and Mixed Martial Arts that allow teens to work out energy and aggression in productive and safe ways.

 Contact us today to schedule a consultation and learn more about how we can help your teen and your family.